carms-ng/pathwaves/content/team/team.en.md

           interactivity, he often uses it to promote connections between audiences, objects and the environment.
       pronouns: he
+    - name: Magally Zelaya
+      pronouns: she/her
+      role: Communications Officer
+      portrait:
+        image: /assets/mzelaya-magally-zelaya.jpg
+        alt: Magally Zelaya is a writer, multimedia journalist, and communications specialist.
+Her work has appeared in such publications as The Guardian, Al-Jazeera America, the Toronto Star, msnbc.com, and Cosmopolitan UK,.
+As a fiction writer, she's received support from the Banff Centre for the Arts, Ontario Arts Council, and the Toronto Arts Council.
+She holds an MFA in Creative Writing from Rutgers University–Newark and a Master of Journalism degree from the University of British Columbia.
+      entity: "  "
   backgroundImage:
     image: /assets/team2.png
     alt: lines hovering